USER MANUAL · SYSTEM

 $ ap runtime-host sync-sessions <runtime-host-id> --instance-key <instance-key>

-Project attach-mode sessions from selected runtime instances into ClawButler
+Project attach-mode sessions from selected runtime instances into ClawButler and combine them with managed inspection where supported

 Terminal